pagekit/docs/guide-theme.md

 <?php return array();
 ```

-`theme.json` contains meta data which is used by Pagekit's backend and the marketplace.
+`theme.json` contains meta data which is used by Pagekit's back end and the marketplace.

 ```js
 {